Independent upends Kansas governor's race against Kobach | New Country 923

 “Let’s say he picks up 15, 16 percent, and Kobach wins with less than 45 percent,” said Chris Reeves, a Kansas City-area activist who represents Kansas on the Democratic National Committee.
 “Greg Orman better be prepared to be run out of town on a rail.”

 A top Democrat’s aide filed a formal objection with the state this week questioning the validity of petitions signed by registered voters that Orman submitted to the state to gain his ballot spot.
-Orman’s campaign has called the objection “frivolous.”
-A lawsuit appears likely whatever the board’s decision Thursday.
+A three-member, all-Republican elections board brushed aside almost all of the issues raised in the petition, but a lawsuit is possible.

 “Voters are going to have a clear choice in the fall,” Orman said during a recent interview.
 “And it’s going to be between someone who’s an independent and an outsider and is going to serve them and someone who is a lifetime, career partisan politician.”